-For many business owners, writing website content is a sticking point in the website project.
+For many business owners, writing business website content is a sticking point in the website project.
 Sometimes a beautiful new responsive website will sit dormant for months (or more) waiting for content so it can be launched for potential customers to see.

 There is no doubt that for many, writing content ranks right along with doing taxes or having a root canal.
 After all, you are a business owner, not a writer.
 And you have a business to run and not enough hours in the day to get it all done.